isongxw/Real-SR-Variant/README.md

 ![1](figures/track2.png)

-# Qualitative Results Compared with Other Participating Methods
+# Qualitative Results Compared with Other Participating Methods [RealSR]

 'Impressionism' is our team.